-In the 2012 Mayor of London and London Assembly elections, you will have three votes.
-One is for the Mayor of London and two are for the London Assembly.
+You will have three ballot papers in the 2016 elections: one to vote for the Mayor of London and two for the London Assembly.

 Polling stations will be open from 7am until 10pm.

-- This is your pink coloured ballot paper
+Mayor of London - Pink coloured ballot paper

-- This is for the person you would like to be your Mayor of London
+- This is for the person you would like to be Mayor of London

 - Vote for your first choice candidate by marking a cross (X) in the first choice column